esilver0/CATT/sslstrip-experiment.md

 ## Run my experiment

 First, reserve your resources.
-You will need one publicly routable IP — if you are having trouble getting resources, you may use [this monitoring page](https://genimon.uky.edu/status) to find sites with publicly routable IPs available.
+You will need one publicly routable IP&mdash;if you are having trouble getting resources, you may use [this monitoring page](https://genimon.uky.edu/status) to find sites with publicly routable IPs available.

 In the GENI Portal, create a new slice, then click "Add Resources".
 Load the RSpec from the URL: https://raw.githubusercontent.com/esilver0/CATT/master/sslstrip_request_rspec.xml